Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition

-The root cause of these limitations lies in the stark difference between online and offline MARL, as exemplified by a simple $2$-agent coordination forage task (Fig. \ref{fig:online-offline-illu}).
-This is a common game with multiple Nash Equilibrium, where the optimal strategy is for both players to go together to either of the apples.
-In online policy-based MARL algorithms, the interdependence of agent policy updates can lead to single-modality joint policies, even in tasks with multiple optimal solutions.
-This happens as agents coordinate through interaction during exploration and converge on one Nash equilibrium.
-In contrast, offline MARL datasets often show complex multimodal distributions because of multiple data sources and varying data qualities.
-Recent findings also indicate that the dataset distribution and coverage are tightly coupled with algorithm performance, as it directly affects policy learning and generalization \cite{formanek2024putting}.
-This natural multi-modality in offline MARL causes the standard policy factorization assumption in the IGO principle to yield biased regularization directions.
-For instance, if the dataset contains behaviors from two distinct Nash equilibrium, IGO-based methods may impose conflicting regularization on policies and eventually result in an OOD joint behavior policy update.
+From the perspective of data distribution, the fundamental cause of these limitations lies in the stark difference between online and offline MARL data collection, as exemplified by a simple $2$-agent cooperative harvesting task (Fig. \ref{fig:online-offline-illu}).
+This is a common game with multiple Nash Equilibria, where the optimal strategy is for both players to go together to either of the apples.
+Online MARL resolves this ambiguity via interactive, on-policy adaptation: coupled updates and exploration break symmetry and drive convergence to a single equilibrium, yielding a single-mode joint policy.
+In contrast, offline MARL datasets are typically mixtures collected from diverse sources with various cooperative policies \citep{formanek2023off, formanek2024putting}, demonstrating highly multimodal behavior.
+In such scenarios, the multiplicative decomposition of joint policies commonly used in online MARL can lead to biased regularization across agents, as it fails to account for the dependencies introduced by multimodality.
+Consequently, each agent may be pulled toward different modes, resulting in a misaligned joint policy that lies outside the high-density regions of the dataset.